macaw-cad/sxa-umbrella/readme.md

 }
 ```

 # NPM Scripts to support team development workflow

-The NPM scripts are provided for the optimal team development workflow.
+The following NPM scripts are provided for the optimal team development workflow:

 ## build-deploy-watch

 Execute `npm run build-deploy-watch` to build everything, deploy to Sitecore and go into watch mode.
 This is the first thing to do after a pull request to get the latest changes made by the team, and make sure that these changes are reflected on the Sitecore server used for your daily development work.
 The JavaScript and CSS bundles are build in *development* mode and include sourcemaps for optimal support for debugging.

-Make sure that the Visual Studio solution containing Possible Unicorn items to be synchronized is built and deployed first (if applicable).
+Make sure that the Visual Studio solution containing possible Unicorn items to be synchronized is built and deployed first (if applicable).

 ## watch

 Execute `npm run watch` to go directly into watch mode.
-You can do this if you start your work without getting the changes made by your team first to get.
+You can do this if you start your work without getting the changes made by your team first.
 You get a quick start of the day and can continue with your work.
-The JavaScript and CSS bundles are build in *development* mode and include sourcemaps for optimal support for debugging.
+The JavaScript and CSS bundles are built-in *development* mode and include sourcemaps for optimal support for debugging.

 ## build:dist